EverythingStays/EverythingStays/readme.md

 Let's focus on code sharing, not on who get what name.
 That is not interesting.

-If we focus on building a network of packages that are immutable, and hosted by everyone ala Bittorrent, we can avoid 100% of the politics.
+If we focus on building a network of packages that are immutable, and hosted by everyone ala Bittorrent, we can avoid most if not all of the politics.

-With that said, if you are sharing copyright-protected content or other illegal content in your country, you are responsible for that.
+With that said, if you are sharing copyright-protected content or other illegal content in your country, you are responsible for the consequences.

 #### Offline first approach